Samkth123/KTH-md/Growth/Session 3/MIT Sloan - Non disruptive Creation - Rethinking Innovation and Growth.md

 		- When the social costs incurred by disruption become too great, social interest groups and government agencies often lobby against, clamp down on, rein in, or tax the disruptor.
 		- Consider how city after city has attempted to impose regulations and penalties to stymie Uber’s ability to maneuver and expand
 		- Since nondisruptive creation doesn’t displace existing businesses and livelihoods, it imposes minimal adjustment costs on society and allows companies to largely avoid these negative issues.

+### An expanded view of innovation and growth

+We need a model that recognizes and embraces both disruptive and nondisruptive creation, since they are complementary engines of growth.

+Focusing on only one leads to a biased view of what’s possible and limits a company’s potential to create the markets of tomorrow.

+Which innovation strategies drive disruption, and which drive nondisruptive creation?
+- The answer comes down to the type of issue a company sets out to address as it launches its innovation strategies.